caniskitiku/FinalOsmanCanISKIT/README.md

-"# FinalExamination Osman Can ˜SK˜T"
+"# FinalExamination Osman Can Ä°SKÄ°T"